swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 It is not a binary-compatible change to add `@objc` to an enum, nor to remove it.

 Taking an existing non-frozen enum and making it frozen is something we'd like to support without breaking binary compatibility, but there is no design for that yet.
 The reverse will not be allowed.

+### Breaking the contract

+Because the compiler uses the set of cases in a frozen enum to determine its in-memory representation and calling convention, adding a new case or removing `@frozen` from an enum in a library will result in "undefined behavior" from any client apps that have not been recompiled.
+This means a loss of memory-safety and type-safety on par with a misuse of "unsafe" types, which would most likely lead to crashes but could lead to code unexpectedly being executed or skipped.
+In short, things would be very bad.

+Some ideas for how to prevent library authors from breaking the rules accidentally are discussed in "Compatibility checking" under "Future directions".

 ## Future directions